Lone dog: No. 11 Loyola joins list of regulars at Final Four

 The four previous times, the underdog has bowed out in the semifinal.

 “Why not us?”
-Ramblers coach Porter Moses said, repeating his team’s oft-used mantra this month — one he hopes can lead to yet another history making upset.
+Ramblers coach Porter Moser said, repeating his team’s oft-used mantra this month — one he hopes can lead to yet another history making upset.
 “You have to have high-character guys that believe to truly do that.”

 The teams will have trouble topping the show Kansas and Duke put on Sunday with the last spot in San Antonio up for grabs.
 The Jayhawks topped the Blue Devils 85-81 in overtime to send Kansas back to the site of its last national title, in 2008.